IRFM/thermavip/README.md

 ## Prerequisites

 To compile and run *Thermavip*, you need a valid Qt 6 installation.
-Qt 6.8.3 is the version the continuous integration builds; nothing older than Qt 6 is built or tested.
-The build system still accepts Qt 5, but no configuration exercises it.
+Qt 6.8.3 is the version the continuous integration builds, on Linux, Windows and macOS x86_64.
+Qt 5.15.2 is built and tested on the same three platforms, and its lanes block like every other one.
+See the [CI notes](docs/ci.md).
 Qt needs to be compiled with the desktop opengl option, and with mysql support if you wish to use the [Annotation](docs/annotation.md) library with a MySQL database.

 You can download Qt source code from this [website](https://download.qt.io/archive/qt/).